 Before you begin

-Project: You must have a GCP project with logs that you can see in the Logs Viewer.
+Project: You must have a Google Cloud project with logs that you can see in the Logs Viewer.

 You must also have the Owner or the Logging/Logs Configuration Writer Cloud IAM roles in the project to create, delete, or modify a sink.
 Go to Permissions and roles for more information.

-Go to Stackdriver Logging > Exports in the GCP Console:
+Go to Cloud Logging > Logs Router in the Cloud Console:

-Select an existing GCP project at the top of the page.
+Select an existing Google Cloud project at the top of the page.

-The following screenshot shows an example of the Exports page, where several log sinks are already configured:
+The following screenshot shows an example of the Logs Router page, where several log sinks are already configured:

 If you have not yet configured any log sinks, the message No Log sinks are configured is displayed.

-The Logs Exports interface contains a table summary of exports.
+The Logs Router interface contains a table summary of exports.
 Each table row contains information corresponding to some of the sink properties described in Logs exports:

 - Sink Name: The sink's identifier in the current project.